acend/helm-basics-training/content/en/docs/03.0/_index.md

     tags:
       - wordpress-database
 ```
-The Best Practices suggest to use version ranges when ever possible, instead of a fixed version.
+[Helm's best practices](https://v2.helm.sh/docs/chart_best_practices/#the-chart-best-practices-guide) suggest to use version ranges instead of a fixed version whenever possible.
 The suggested default therefore is patch-level version match:

 ```
 version: ~3.5.7
 ```
-This for example is equivalent to `>= 3.5.7, < 3.6.0`
+This is e.g. equivalent to `>= 3.5.7, < 3.6.0`
-Check [Semver](https://github.com/Masterminds/semver#checking-version-constraints) for more information about version ranges.
+Check [this SemVer readme chapter](https://github.com/Masterminds/semver#checking-version-constraints) for more information about version ranges.

 {{% alert title="Tip" color="warning" %}}
 For more details on how to manage **dependencies**, check out the [Helm Dependencies Documentation](https://v2.helm.sh/docs/charts/#chart-dependencies).